Seacoast Reliability Project

 With electric demand in portions of the New Hampshire Seacoast Region growing at twice the rate of the rest of the state, additional transmission capacity is needed to support the reliable delivery of electric power to the region.

+At Eversource, we're always working to serve you better.
 This 13-mile project will improve the transmission system in the New Hampshire Seacoast area so customers will have reliable electric power to meet their growing energy needs, in keeping with national and regional reliability standards.

 For an overview of the project, please see the project's information sheet.

 * Click to Enlarge

 - Application filing with the New Hampshire Site Evaluation Committee (SEC): April 12, 2016

 - Open Houses & SEC Public Information Sessions: July 2016

 - SEC Bus Tour of Project Route: August 31, 2016

 - SEC/Agency Joint Public Hearings: August 31 & September 1, 2016